AmolHarsh/PandemicResourceManagmentProject/README.md

-## Pandemic Resource Allocator: A Machine Learning Approach for Optimal Medical Distribution
+## Machine Learning for Optimal Medical Distribution: Data Analysis and Normalization Techniques
-# Brief Description
+## Brief Description

-Under the guidance of Prof. Amrik Sen at Plaksha University, the "Pandemic Resource Allocator" serves as a crucial tool in leveraging data science and machine learning for public health.
-Designed to assist the Indian Central Government, this project focuses on the strategic allocation of medical resources during pandemics.
-Initially trained on extensive data from 49 European countries, it employs Python, Pandas, and advanced mathematical techniques like Markov Chain Mathematics to predict COVID-19 severity transitions and manage resources effectively.
+The "Machine Learning for Optimal Medical Distribution" project, under Prof. Amrik Sen's guidance at Plaksha University, represents a significant stride in employing data science and machine learning for enhancing public health crisis management.
+While the ultimate goal of the project is to develop a Machine Learning-based system for the optimal distribution of medical resources, this repository specifically contains code and documentation for a comprehensive data analysis and normalization environment.
+Focused on pandemic resource management, it utilizes an extensive dataset from 49 European countries to facilitate the manipulation and visualization of complex data sets, thereby supporting more informed decision-making in public health crises.

 ## Introduction